chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/lifecycle/component-rendering.md

 }
 ```

-## Receiving a call from something external to the Blazor rendering and event handling system
+## receiving a call from something external to the blazor rendering and event handling system
 `ComponentBase` only knows about its own lifecycle methods and Blazor-triggered events, not other events that may occur.
 To trigger rerender with these events, call `StateHasChanged`.

 ## To render a component outside the subtree that's rerendered by a particular event